 Facing Up to the Financial Commitment

 There’s no way around it; the cost of raising a child in the UK today is as high as it has ever been.
-In fact a recent study concluded that the average cost to a new family of raising a child is as much as £230,000 until they reach the age of 21.
+In fact, a recent study concluded that the average cost to a new family of raising a child is as much as £230,000 until they reach the age of 21.
 To put that into perspective you could buy yourself a seafront apartment in Brighton paying about £1,300 a month on a mortgage over those 21 years at current rates!

-For the early years it’s all about nappies, the constant need for new clothes, prams, buggies, pushchairs etc. and then you’ve got to think about children’s nurseries and other childcare which can be quite the eye opener in terms of the costs for many new parents.
+For the early years, it’s all about nappies, the constant need for new clothes, prams, buggies, pushchairs, etc., and then you’ve got to think about children’s nurseries and other childcare which can be quite the eye-opener in terms of the costs for many new parents.
 This is certainly a time for tightening the purse strings and daddy’s little luxuries are going to be well off the agenda.
-Think child minders rather than watch winders, because that’s where your spare cash will be going!
+Think childminders rather than watch winders, because that’s where your spare cash will be going!

 Statistics show more and more women are choosing to have children later in life or not at all, and cost has to be a big part of the reasoning behind this.
 As women are increasingly focusing on their careers the decision to have a child becomes more difficult, particularly as pregnancy discrimination is still sadly rife in the workplace and taking a career break for maternity is rarely as simple as enjoying the early days of motherhood and then picking up where you left off as you return to work.

-What’s more, a lot of mothers find they simply don’t want to return to the demands of a full time job once they’ve become accustomed to full time parenting.
+What’s more, a lot of mothers find they simply don’t want to return to the demands of a full-time job once they’ve become accustomed to full-time parenting.
 It’s something that will change the way you look at life and effects everyone differently.
-If you feel you don’t have the capacity to juggle parenting alongside a career, and financially you can afford not to have to, then you may be better suited to either staying at home to look after your new family or possibly taking on a less demanding part time position.
+If you feel you don’t have the capacity to juggle parenting alongside a career, and financially you can afford not to have to, then you may be better suited to either staying at home to look after your new family or possibly taking on a less demanding part-time position.

 To Work or Not To Work

 Many busy parents find that a laptop and a wireless headset are all they need in order to make money around raising their children and with sites like Elance, PeoplePerHour and Fiverr making it easier than ever to pitch for freelance jobs or offer your own services online to the world, the financial burden that comes with having a child can at least be lessened.
-If you’re a crafty sort you could try selling handmade goods on eBay or similar online marketplaces, and as a bonus there’s a chance you can get your child involved later down the line to turn earning into learning, as well as valuable bonding time.
+If you’re a crafty sort you could try selling handmade goods on eBay or similar online marketplaces, and as a bonus, there’s a chance you can get your child involved later down the line to turn earning into learning, as well as valuable bonding time.

 Making the Most of Motherhood

 Whilst you may think there’s much to fear (and there is) at the same time it’s impossible to put into words the feeling that giving the gift of life will bring you.
-Treasure the moments, from the early stages of your pregnancy, to the hospital check-ups, the first time you feel your baby kick, your ultrasound scans all the way through to the big push.
-It’s going to be one hell of an adventure and though you may not feel it at the time, you will later realise that it all went ever so quickly.
+Treasure the moments, from the early stages of your pregnancy to the hospital check-ups, the first time you feel your baby kick, your ultrasound scans all the way through to the big push.
+It’s going to be one hell of an adventure and though you may not feel it at the time, you will later realize that it all went ever so quickly.
 My advice would be to capture everything you can, no matter how trivial it may seem at the time.
 Grab your mobile phone, or better yet a digital SLR camera, at every opportunity because you can’t get those moments back.

 Strap yourself in and prepare yourself because mum, you’re in for one hell of a ride!